lucastosetto/perptrix/README.md

 2. **API Server** (Horizontally Scalable)
    - HTTP API with health check, metrics, and business logic endpoints
+   - Interactive API documentation with Swagger UI at `/docs`
    - Stateless - can run multiple instances behind a load balancer
    - Reads from Redis/QuestDB